 There is a serious problem, however.
 The Standard Model says that the vacuum energy should be way too strong.
 According to the equations of quantum field theory, the value of Λ (i.e., the energy density of empty space) should be about 10120 times greater than the actual value measured by astronomers!
 In other words, the prediction is off by a factor of a trillion trillion trillion trillion trillion trillion trillion trillion trillion trillion.
 (That’s a trillion multiplied by itself ten times.)
 Although the Standard Model has proven reliable in almost all of its other predictions, this absurd result has been called “the worst theoretical prediction in the history of physics.”Hobson, Efstathiou, and Lasenby describe the problem this way in their book General Relativity: An Introduction for Physicists (Cambridge: Cambridge University Press, 2014), page 187: “How can we calculate the energy density of the vacuum?
 This is one of the major unsolved problems in physics.
 The simplest calculation involves summing the zero-point energies of all the fields known in Nature.
 This gives an answer about 120 orders of magnitude higher than the upper limits set on Λ by cosmological observations.
 This is probably the worst theoretical prediction in the history of physics!”

 The discrepancy between the Standard Model of particle physics and the ΛCDM model of cosmology is among the most pressing problems in the foundations of physics and cosmology today.
 No one knows how to reconcile the measured value of Λ with the predictions of quantum field theory.
 Even speculative extensions to the Standard Model (like the theory of supersymmetry, mentioned on the previous page) predict that the value of Λ should be either extremely large or exactly zero.
-In other words, physicists can’t figure out how it is even possible for the cosmological constant to have the value it has!
+In order for Λ to have a small, nonzero value, the energies of the various quantum fields—which can be positive or negative—would have to cancel each other out with exquisite precision.
+Such cancellation would be an extraordinarily improbable coincidence, if it happened just by chance.

-What is especially remarkable about this mystery, though, is that the unexplainable value of the cosmological constant is just right for making the universe habitable for creatures like ourselves.
+What is especially remarkable about this mystery, though, is that the inexplicable value of the cosmological constant is just right for making the universe habitable.
 If the value of Λ were anywhere close to the number predicted by the Standard Model, the universe would have expanded so quickly that stars and galaxies could never have formed.
 In fact, it would have expanded too quickly for atoms to form!
 The only things that would exist would be elementary particles and lonely protons, separated by unfathomably vast reaches of empty space.
-On the other hand, if the value of Λ were exactly zero, the expansion of the universe would have slowed too quickly and the unchecked power of gravity would have caused the universe to collapse in a “Big Crunch”As you may recall from the discussion at the end of Chapter 3, a “Big Crunch” is the hypothetical opposite of the Big Bang.
-If the value of Λ were too low, the universe could end with an implosion, falling back into an absurdly hot, dense state similar to its condition at the moment of the Big Bang. before planets like ours had time to form.
-Prior to 1998, as mentioned above, most astronomers assumed that Λ = 0, and this was not seen as a problem.
-However, more recent models suggest that a zero value for the cosmological constant would have spelled disaster for biological life.
-It almost seems as though the value of Λ was deliberately chosen for the sake of creatures like ourselves.
+Fortunately, the actual value of Λ is much, much lower—miraculously low, from the perspective of the Standard Model.
+It almost seems as though the value of Λ was deliberately chosen to allow the formation of stars, galaxies, and planets.
 This is just one of many ways in which the fundamental laws and constants of the universe appear to be “fine-tuned” for the existence of biological life, as we’ll see on the next page.